CloudCannon/Jekyll-Tips/_guide/introduction.md

 ### Why use Jekyll?

-There's been huge trend towards static technologies mostly to the complexity of current systems.
+There's been huge trend towards static technologies mostly due to the complexity of current systems.
 Jekyll is:

 * **Simple** - There's far less moving parts required for a Jekyll website.
 This makes Jekyll websites extremely fast and simple to build.